colinpaicemq/zWireshark/README.md

 ```

 # Change history
+- 2025 Apr 15: UPdate doc to clarify the meaning of inteface
 - 2024 Feb 24: Version 1.1 Add interface name to the printed output
 -  2024 Feb 24: Version 1.1 Add copyright and version to the load module
 -  2024 Feb 25: Version 1.1 Fix problem in printhex caused by invalid length being used.
 Simplify the write code.
 -  2024 July 6: Fix documentation problems